• Skip to primary navigation

 We have a 6-pack box of diapers delivered to us each month, and it means that I never run out of diapers!
 (Or have to keep track of how many I have.)
 The nice thing is that even as your baby grows in size, you’ll be able to easily change your diaper subscription because Amazon will email you a reminder before sending each shipment.

 Having your diapers and wipes on auto-ship is one of my favorite tips for new moms.
-If you aren’t already a member of Amazon Family, sign up for a free 30-day trial today.
+If you aren’t already a member of Amazon Prime, sign up for a free 30-day trial today.

 Investing in non-toxic diapers is one of the most important decisions you can make for your baby.
 Because of such prolonged use, the risk of exposure to toxic substances from traditional diapers is high and simply not worth the cost savings that you’d get from using mainstream brands.
 Natural diapers like the ones listed above can run you anywhere from 20 to 60 cents per diaper, but your baby’s health is worth it.